Topologies

 A coloring is a description of how the indices of an index space should be divided into partitions or colors.

-The size of the default index topology instance is taken from the number of processes with which the FleCSI runtime was launched.
-This is a special case.
 In general, there is no implied size for a coloring, and no association with the details of a particular execution space, i.e., the number of processes.
 A coloring only describes how to divide the indices of an index space into partitions (or colors in FleCSI’s nomenclature).

 Attention